testpatchesorg/qubership-workflow-hub/README.md

 ## Docker Project Release Workflow

-Docker project release workflow is used to make a Github release and publish released artifacts into GitHub docker registry.
+Docker project release workflow is used to make a GitHub release and publish released artifacts into GitHub docker registry.
 The workflow consists of several sequential jobs:

 1. Checks if the tag already exists.